ioggstream/python-course/ansible-101/README.md

 - Use bastions and other ssh_opts

 - 3. writing basic playbooks, test driven deployment
-- Yaml pitfalls
+- YAML pitfalls
 - Inclusion and Roles
-- Ansible galaxy as a role repository (bonus track)
+- Ansible galaxy as a role repository

 ## Advanced topics